Who is this article for?

 - Incydr Basic and Advanced and other plans: Follow the steps in Enable endpoint monitoring and file metadata collection for at least one organization in your Code42 environment.

-- Incydr Professional and Enterprise: File metadata collection is always on, but see the Endpoint data collection reference guide to enable or disable detection for specific exfiltration vectors.
+- Incydr Professional, Enterprise, and Horizon: File metadata collection is always on, but see the Endpoint data collection reference guide to enable or disable detection for specific exfiltration vectors.

 Perform a search

-For details about all possible search options and required syntax for each type of search criteria, see the Forensic Search reference guide
+For details about all possible search options and required syntax for each type of search criteria, see the File event metadata reference

 Forensic Search reports on file events detected by Code42.
 A file event is any activity observed for a file.
 For example, creating, modifying, renaming, moving, or deleting a file generates an event for that file.
 Events are reported for both user and system actions.